 - Check your closet.
 Do you notice a color preference in your wardrobe?
 Does a specific pattern keep popping up?
 What is your favorite article of clothing and what do you love about it?

 - Scope out the homes of your friends.
 Often times we admire how a friend has put their home together.
 There’s some good news!
 You and your friend probably have common interests, seeing as how you are friends after all.
 Therefore, what you love about her place could be a great insight into finding your own design style preference!
 Treat her to a coffee and get her to spill the beans on where she shops her awesome finds, if you haven’t already hit up the stores with her.

-By now you should have an idea of a design style or two (or three) that you feel drawn to.
-These make up your personal design style.
-Now, you need to combine them so they look just as good as your Pinterest boards.
+By now you should have some design styles that you feel drawn to.
+These will help you find your design style.
+Now, you need to know how to combine them so they look just as good as your Pinterest boards.

 Take out that pencil and paper.
 We’re going to jot down a few things to help you figure out your ideal style combination.